 Through this course, students will develop an understanding of social factors that influence health, wellness, and health care delivery systems.
 Course topics include social and demographic influences on health, social roles in prevention and illness, medical care institutions and their systems and structures, and the intersection between social policy and health.

-SOC 5610 Structure and Function of Non-Profit and Government Organizations
+SOC 5610 Structure & Function of Non-Profit & Government Organizations

 In this course, the non-profit organization, the governmental organization, and their structure and function are examined.
 Students will become familiar with different types of non-profit and governmental organizations and their interrelated and often interdependent functions.
 Students will learn about the complexity of the public and non-profit sectors functioning as a dynamic system of interrelated yet separate organizations that are governed by social and fiscal policy and regulation.

 HUD 5420 Interdisciplinary Theories of Gerontology